ztlevi/ML_101/docs/General/Optimization.md

 \theta=\theta - m_t
 $$

 Essentially, when using momentum, we push a ball down a hill.
 The ballaccumulates momentum as it rolls downhill, becoming faster and faster onthe way (until it reaches its terminal velocity if there is air resistance, i.e. $$\gamma<1$$).
 The same thing happens to our parameter updates: The momentumterm increases for dimensions whose gradients point in the same directionsand reduces updates for dimensions whose gradients change directions.
-Asa result, we gain faster convergence and reduced oscillation.
+Asa result, we gain **faster convergence** and **reduced oscillation**.

 ## ADAM

-Adaptive Moment Estimation (ADAM) is a method that computes adaptive learning rate for each parameter.
+Adaptive Moment Estimation (ADAM) is a method that **computes adaptive learning rate** for each parameter.
 In addition to storing an exponentially decaying averagae of past squared gradients $$v_t$$ like Adadelta and RMSprop, Adam also keeps an exponentially decaying average of past gradients $$m_t$$, similar to momentum.
 Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface.

-$$m_t$$ and $$v_t$$ are estimates of the first moment (the mean) and the second moment (the uncentered variance) of the gradients respectively.
+1. $$m_t$$ and $$v_t$$ are estimates of the first moment (the mean) and the second moment (the uncentered variance) of the gradients respectively.

 $$
 m_t = \beta_1 m_{t-1} + (1-\beta_1) g_t